Laksh-Shetty/Photobooth/README.md

 💻 Responsive design for all screen sizes

-Smooth & elegant UI with Tailwind CSS
+⚡ Smooth & elegant UI with Tailwind CSS & Framer Motion

 🛠️ Built With
 Next.js – React Framework for SSR & SSG